On the lookout for ethically-made women’s vegan shoes? Put your best foot forward with my top UK finds, featuring brands such as Veja and Novesta.

 Here are some lovely women’s vegan shoes, from the top:

-I’m a little bit in love with these teal Oxford style vegan heels from Beyond Skin (£71).
-Alas, they only have them left in small sizes otherwise I’d have these in a heartbeat….
+Beyond Skin (£71) make beautiful women’s vegan shoes.
+I’m a little bit in love with these teal Oxford-style vegan heels.
+Alas, they only have them left in small sizes otherwise I’d have these in a heartbeat…

-These ethical tan brogues (£87) from Boheme are so pretty.
+Boheme is another manufacturer of beautiful vegan shoes for women.
+These ethical tan brogues (£87) are so pretty.
 I do like a good pair of brogues, they make wonderful shoes for autumn.

-Ethletic footwear is proud to offer an ethical alternative to leather trainers.
+If trainers are more your thing, then Ethletic footwear is proud to offer an ethical alternative to leather trainers.
 Their vegan trainers are made with organic and Fairtrade certified cotton, the rubber soles are FSC certified and sourced responsibly, and the rubber is fairly traded.
-Seeking to tick every ethical box for footwear, Ethletic are a fair trade company, with the environment and sustainability at the core of what they do.
+Seeking to tick every ethical box for footwear, Ethletic is a fair-trade company, with the environment and sustainability at the core of what they do.

-In addition, the pioneering Fairtrade rubber project pays a Fairtrade social premium for every kilo of rubber used on the production of these trainers.
-The rubber tappers than decide how to use their income to improve their living and working conditions.
+In addition, the pioneering Fairtrade rubber project pays a Fairtrade social premium for every kilo of rubber used in the production of these trainers.
+The rubber tappers then decide how to use their income to improve their living and working conditions.
 Almost every material used is fair trade and ecologically certified so you can wear these shoes with a clean conscience.